tabekawa/Thermodynamics_MouseLiver/README.md

 1. **Thermodynamic feasibility**
    Each reaction is constrained to have a negative ΔrG' value in its assigned direction, *i.e.*, d ⋅ ∆rG' < 0.

 2. **Direction of reversible reactions**
    Reversible reactions are constrained to proceed in glycolytic and gluconeogenetic direction at *ad libitum* feeding and after 16-hour fasting, respectively.

 3. **Concentration bounds**
    The default metabolite-concentration range is 10⁻⁷–10⁻² M.

-4. **Steady state**
+4. **Mass balance**
-   Glucose metabolism is in a pseudo-steady state, and thereby the mass balance of metabolites is maintained at all timepoints.
+   Glucose metabolism is in a pseudo-steady state, and thereby the mass balance of the metabolites is maintained at all timepoints.

 5. **Physicochemical conditions**
    The conditions for mouse liver are as follows: pH = 7.2, pMg = 3.0, ionic strength = 0.15 M, and temperature = 310.15 K.